Rudd-O/ansible-samples/roles/mailserver/README.md

 Consult the *Setup* section below to configure your own mail server using this Ansible role.
 Also consult the `defaults/main.yml` file to understand the variables that influence the role's behavior.
+The `main.yml` file mentioned before contains variables and documentation as to what the variables do.

 ## Operation